broadinstitute/stp_segmentation_wdl/README.md

 - `inputs.json` contains the default inputs for all variables used in the workflow.
 You can modify this file to suit your test case.
 - `default.cfg` provides configuration to enable cache calling, reducing machine burden and time consumption by preventing repetitive calls during debugging.

 After the workflow runs successfully, the terminal window will display the addresses of all output files.
-The inputs, outputs, log files, and other artifacts for each task call will be saved in their respective folders.
+The inputs, outputs, log files, and other artifacts for each task call will be saved in their respective folders within the current working directory, which in this case is "local_test."

 ### E. View Outputs